The marquee at the Santa Barbara International Film Festival highlighting the Modern Master Award ceremony sponsored by lynda.com.

 Today, the first three of 19 total installments in the series are now available in the Online Training Library®:

 It’s another week and time for another quick technique from Deke.
-In this week’s episode, Deke shows you how to create something heartily substantial from something virtually nonexistent.
-Specifically, Deke creates a hammered metal background (featured behind last week’s type of gold project) from insubstantial clouds and glass.
+In this week’s episode, Deke shows how to create something substantial from something nonexistent.
+Specifically, Deke creates a hammered metal background (featured behind last week’s type of gold project) in Adobe Photoshop from insubstantial clouds and glass.
 Leave it to Photoshop (and Deke) to create such opportunities for irony.

 Start with a field of black pixels, apply some smart filters, and top it off with a little rusty metal pattern, and you have a wall of textured metal that will support any creation you want to build on top of it.
 And because you’re using the Clouds and Difference Clouds filters, which are based on random fractal noise, your wall of steel won’t look exactly like anyone else’s when you put it to use in your own projects.